TotallyInformation/node-red-contrib-infocache/README.md

   uibuilder control messages will not be cached.
 - Manual cache clear via control messages
 - Cache maximum number of messages by topic
-- Slight delay on replay along with a deduplication of requests to handle the fact that front-ends need to send a trigger on window.load AND on socket connected.
+- Slight delay (250ms) on replay along with a deduplication of requests to handle the fact that front-ends need to send a trigger on window.load AND on socket connected.

 ### Likely future features

+- Allow the replay delay time to be changed in the admin ui
 - Cache messages for a maximum time (in seconds)
 - Reset after replay if desired